david-fong/okiidoku/cpp/cpp-notes.md

 ## Project Style Guide

 - Try to follow pitchfork layout conventions
-- Use Stroustrup naming conventions. lower-snake with `_t` suffix for type aliases.
+- Use Stroustrup naming conventions.
+In general, use lower-snake with `_t` suffix for type aliases.
 - Use `struct` for things where the primary purpose is to _store_ things.
 Use `class` for where the primary purpose is to _do_ things.

 ## Snippets